 - One of the parents living in a household, that would lead the child to having a higher risk of contracting COVID-19 due to the lifestyle, work commitments and travel of one of the parents

 Parents need to agree to any changes on a case to case basis and seek legal advice in relation to whether they should comply or not with Court Orders and parenting arrangements.

-If you are concerned in relation to whether you should comply with current Court Orders and/or arrangements for children please contact Adams & Partners Lawyers to make an appointment with our family law solicitors, Steven Ng, Lauren Hitchen and Amy Gilford.
+If you are concerned in relation to whether you should comply with current Court Orders and/or arrangements for children please contact Adams & Partners Lawyers to make an appointment with our family law solicitors, Steven Ng and Lauren Hitchen.